mcgnly/DeveloperDocumentation/Welcome/Introduction.md

 ## Getting Started with Building your relayr App

 1. Start by OnBoarding your WunderBar.
-Make sure to go over our <a href="">OnBoarding Do's and Dont's </a>
+Make sure to go over our <a href="https://developer.relayr.io/documents/Welcome/DosAndDonts">OnBoarding Do's and Dont's </a>
 2. Next, create an app on the <a href="https://developer.relayr.io/dashboard/apps/myApps">App Section</a>
 3. Use our Web/Android/iOS OSX development tools below to start building your app